EddieTheCubeHead/HoursChecker/readme.md

 The requirements asked me to spend roughly 2-3 hours on the assignment.
 I started writing the code a tad after nine on tuesday morning and finished writing last bits of code just before half past eleven the same morning.
 This readme was finished some fifteen minutes after that.
+I also committed some minor tweaks into the test class before midday.

 I started with creating all the three classes I knew I would need, Client, HoursChecker and HoursChecker test.
 I wrote the test cases for HoursChecker first and moved on to write the class itself and wrote the client last, after the